TieDyedDevil/afx2tool-linux/README.md

 Likewise, although `afx2-tool` is written using common Linux tools, I have only tested it on my own Fedora 22 systems.

-I am reasonably convinced that the backups of individual presets, preset banks and system data are viable, based upon the size and content of the downloaded files.
-However, I have not implemented the upload functionality; therefore, I will not assert that the backups are usable.

 I don't yet have all of the information I need regarding the user cab commands.
-It's quite likely that the downloaded cab won't be the one you specified on the command line.
-This will be corrected for the 1.0.0 release.
+It's possible that the downloaded cab won't be the one you specified on the command line.
+This will be resolved for the 1.0.0 release.

 Support